Pegfilgrastim: Legal status

 In January 2025, the Committee for Medicinal Products for Human Use CHMP of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Dyrupeg, intended to shorten the duration of neutropenia and help prevent febrile neutropenia after cytotoxic chemotherapy.
 The applicant for this medicinal product is CuraTeQ Biologics s.r.o.
 Dyrupeg is a biosimilar medicinal product that is highly similar to the reference product Neulasta, which was authorized in the EU in August 2002.
 Dyrupeg was authorized for medical use in the European Union in March 2025.

 In June 2025, the CHMP adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Vivlipeg, intended to reduce the duration of neutropenia and the incidence of febrile neutropenia after cytotoxic chemotherapy.
 The applicant for this medicinal product is Biosimilar Collaborations Ireland Limited.
 Vivlipeg is a biosimilar medicinal product that is highly similar to Neulasta.
 Vivlipeg was authorized for medical use in the European Union in August 2025.

+In July 2026, the CHMP adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Cavoley, intended to reduce the duration of neutropenia and the incidence of febrile neutropenia after cytotoxic chemotherapy.
+The applicant for this medicinal product is CuraTeQ Biologics.
+Cavoley is a biosimilar medicinal product that is highly similar to the reference product Neulasta.
+Data show that Cavoley has comparable quality, safety and efficacy to Neulasta.